Tobadave/tobadave/README.md

 ### 👋 Hi, I'm David Toba
-**Senior Software Engineer | Full-Stack Developer | AI & Frontend Specialist**
+**Software Engineer & currently building startup with a team!**

 🔭 I’m currently working on:
 - AI-enhanced platforms for global clients at Turing.com
-- Scalable frontend systems using React, TypeScript, and Tailwind CSS, automating CI/CD workflows with Docker and GitHub Actions
+- Automating CI/CD workflows with Docker and GitHub Actions

 🌱 I’m currently learning:
 - Advanced Machine Learning concepts using TensorFlow and OpenAI APIs
 - Microservices architecture and distributed systems
-- Cloud-native infrastructure on AWS

 👯 I’m looking to collaborate on:
-- Mostly AI-driven web apps
-- Open-source projects in healthtech, edtech, or developer tools
+- Mostly AI-driven web apps and Open-source projects in healthtech, edtech, or developer tools

-💬 Ask me about (ofcourse):
-- Building full-stack systems with MERN
-- React performance optimization & architecture
-- Working remotely with global engineering teams

 📫 How to reach me:
 - Email: [tobadavid26@gmail.com](mailto:tobadavid26@gmail.com)
 - LinkedIn: [linkedin.com/in/david-o-619a63268](https://linkedin.com/in/david-o-619a63268)

-😄 Pronouns: He/Him
-⚡ Fun fact: I once cut frontend load time by 70% with one lazy-load tweak—and the design team never noticed (in a good way 😄).

 ----------

 ## Connect with me: